motioneye-project/motioneyeos/board/olimex/a20_olinuxino_lime/readme.txt

 see https://www.olimex.com/Products/OLinuXino/open-source-hardware

 The legacy linux-sunxi kernels are based on the vendor code drops.
-It is only useful when accelerated 3D graphics and multimedia support is strictly necessary.
+They are only useful when accelerated 3D graphics and multimedia support is strictly necessary.

 The Mainline Kernel is already a much better choice for a headless server.